 Plant Craft Cottage

-The Plant Craft Cottage is run by volunteers working to keep plant crafts alive and to maintain this heritage-listed building situated in the Royal Botanic Gardens.
-It is the oldest building in public gardens in Victoria.
-For details of events at the Plant Craft Cottage please visit the RBG Melbourne what's on page.
+The Plant Craft Cottage is run by volunteers working to keep plant crafts alive and to maintain this heritage-listed building situated in the Melbourne Gardens.
+It is the oldest building in a public garden in Victoria.
+For details of events at the Plant Craft Cottage please visit the Melbourne Gardens what's on page.

-Monday to Friday, 10am -3pm and the third Sunday of each month
+Monday to Friday, 10am to 3pm and the third Sunday of each month

 Closed on all public holidays.